-- 2.4 For this purpose, mere extension of DCCO will also be treated as restructuring even if all other terms and conditions remain the same. - 3.
-These guidelines will however not be applicable to restructuring of advances referred to in para 7.1.3 of circular dated March 6, 2009 viz., commercial real estate and housing loans.
+2.4 For this purpose, mere extension of DCCO will also be treated as restructuring even if all other terms and conditions remain the same.

+3. These guidelines will however not be applicable to restructuring of commercial real estate and housing loans.